 If paid after February 1st - $10 (valid until start of following fall semester)

 Checks may be made payable to “UPD.”
 You will be notified of your acceptance (contingent on GPA and membership fee) via email within two weeks of your submission.
-If you have any questions, please contact Dr. Nelson at firstname.lastname@example.org
+If you have any questions, please contact Dr. Engineer at firstname.lastname@example.org

 Leadership Academy General Meeting - all members encouraged to attend!